Tămădău affair

-The Tămădău affair (Afacerea Tămădău, Înscenarea de la Tămădău – "the Tămădău frameup" – or Fuga de la Tămădău – "the Tămădău flight") was an incident that took place in Romania in the summer of 1947.
+The Tămădău affair (Afacerea Tămădău, Înscenarea de la Tămădău – "the Tămădău frameup" – or Fuga de la Tămădău – "the Tămădău flight") was an incident that took place in Romania in July 1947.
 It was the source of a political scandal and show trial.

 It was provoked when an important number of National Peasants' Party (PNȚ) leaders, including Party Vice-President Ion Mihalache, had been offered a chance to flee Romania, where the Communist Party (PCR), the main force in the Petru Groza government, already had a tight grip on power with backing from the Soviet Union (see Soviet occupation of Romania).
 The affair signalled some of the first official measures taken against opposition parties as a step leading to the proclamation of a people's republic at the end of that year (see Socialist Republic of Romania).

 Background

-The PCR victory in the 1946 general election was achieved by widespread electoral fraud and was followed by the first attempts at anti-communist resistance, including the creation of a "military circle", led by Mihalache.
+The PCR victory in the 1946 general election was achieved mostly through the implementation of widespread electoral fraud and was followed by the first attempts at anti-communist resistance, including the creation of a "military circle", led by Mihalache.

 As the main adversary of Stalinism and a committed supporter of the Western Allies, the PNȚ was the principal target for PCR hostility.
 According to the journalist Victor Frunză, the PNȚ and the National Liberal Party were already targeted for having backed attempts during World War II by Conducător Marshal Ion Antonescu to sign a separate peace with the Allies (see Romania during World War II).
 In late October 1946, the PNȚ entered into open conflict with the authorities.
-The first volley was to send a secret report to the Secretary General of the United Nations that heavily critical of governmental policies.
+The first volley was to send a secret report to the Secretary-General of the United Nations that was heavily critical of governmental policies.

 The Communist press alleged that the National Peasants' Party had been organising a wide network of armed resistance (groups cited in that context may have indeed existed as early as 1947 and were probably merged into the resistance movement in the 1950s).
 Meanwhile, the Communists press applauded the dissidence of various PNȚ leaders such as Anton Alexandrescu, Nicolae L. Lupu, and Victor Eftimiu.